Teen Retreat Parents

 - Be comfortable with supervision from adults they are unfamiliar with (for example, volunteer counselors, etc.)

-Our juvenile arthritis resident camps are medically supervised by pediatric rheumatologists, rheumatology nurses or other healthcare professionals who are available on-site, 24 hours a day.
+Our juvenile arthritis resident camps and teen retreats are medically supervised by pediatric rheumatologists, rheumatology nurses or other healthcare professionals who are available on-site, 24 hours a day.
 Our medical team has expertise in rheumatology but not other medical or mental health conditions.
 Please provide the most detailed information about your child while filling out this application so we can provide a safe environment for your child.
-If your child has additional or special needs while at camp, please call us so we can ensure our camp team can safely care for your child.
-If your child is not eligible, please consider camps that might be a better fit.
+If your child has additional or special needs while at teen retreat, please call us so we can ensure our team can safely care for your child.
+If your child is not eligible, please consider camps or teen retreats that might be a better fit.
 Our staff are happy to help recommend an alternative program for your child.

-Activities vary by camp and age - some activities may include swimming, high and low ropes course, arts and crafts, fishing and more!
+Activities vary by teen retreate - some activities may include swimming, high and low ropes course, arts and crafts, fishing and more!
 Activities may even include things like a campfire or a dance.
 All the activities are a blast!

 Goals of Teen Retreat

-Everything we do at camp is done intentionally, and for the benefit of teens with juvenile arthritis and other childhood rheumatic disease.
-It is our hope that at camp, campers will:
+Everything we do at teen retreat is done intentionally, and for the benefit of teens with juvenile arthritis and other childhood rheumatic disease.
+It is our hope that at teen retreat, your child will:

 - Gain a greater understanding of their own diagnosis and treatment